-CJ 230 F,S,SU Criminal Justice Internship (3-0) 3 Credits
+Criminal Justice Internship (3-0)

 Criminal Justice Internship is a planned program of participant observation in a selected criminal justice agency, private corporation or related field.
 Students will work with the internship instructor to select an appropriate organization for placement based on the students anticipated career goals and interests.
 Students will be at their placement organization from 8 to 10 hours per week.
 Students are required to turn in weekly assignments utilizing the online course companion.
+Instructor)

-(Prerequisite: CJ 101, CJ 280 & Permission of Instructor)
+(Prerequisite: CJ 101, CJ 280 & Permission of

-CJ 250 F,S Criminal Law (3-0) 3 Credits
+CJ 250 Criminal Law (3-0)

 Criminal Law is an introduction to the purposes and functions of United States Criminal Law.
-The course highlights the rights and duties of officers and citizens in relation to local, state and federal laws.
-Students will examine the development, applications and enforcement of the various laws throughout Missouri and the United States.
+The course highlights the rights and duties of officers and citizens in relation to local, state and federal Students will examine the development, applications and enforcement of the various laws throughout Missouri and the United States.
 A course fee will apply.

-CJ 265 F,S Ethics in Criminal Justice (3-0) 3 Credits
+Ethics in Criminal Justice (3-0)